 Discussion: NextNav wrongly asserts “The Lower 900 MHz Band Is Underutilized Due to Outdated Service and Technical Rules”

-The 900 MHz band is widely used by systems such as Wi-Fi HaLow and Wi-SUN.
-In addition to HaLow, Wi-SUN, and LoRa deployments there are millions of proprietary 900MHz SCADA systems deployed to monitor municipal utilities, such as wastewater lift stations, potable water towers, street lights, meters (AMR), oil and gas, agriculture, and much more.
-Approval of the changes petitioned by NextNav would require cities to spend millions of dollars to migrate their existing systems to different technologies.
-This is a heavy burden to rural communities that do not have the resources to invest in replacing existing systems, if a viable alternative exists.
+The 900 MHz band is widely used by systems such as Wi-Fi HaLow and Wi-SUN FAN, both using IEEE802 standards for their underlying technology.
+IEEE standards-based devices have been operating in this band for more than a decade, with estimated deployment exceeding 120 million devices across North America.
+In addition to the IEEE802 standards-based technologies deployed as WiFi HaLow and Wi-SUN FAN, as well as LPWAN technologies such as SigFox and LoRa deployments, there are millions of proprietary 900MHz systems deployed in large scale outdoor applications such as Utility SCADA systems, wastewater monitoring and processing stations, potable water towers, street lights, electric, gas and water meters (AMR), oil and gas processing and distribution monitoring, agriculture, and many more.
+Approval of the changes petitioned by NextNav would require cities and towns to spend millions of dollars to migrate their existing systems to different technologies.
+This is a heavy and seemingly unnecessary burden to urban and rural communities both financially and organizationally in replacing existing systems which are currently meeting application needs.
+For some of these applications, there may not even be a a viable alternative available.

+In addition to these outdoor network, in a myriad of wireless consumer products such as cordless phones, intercoms, sensors, toys, garage door openers, are deployed using the 902-928MHz band.
+These products may not be able to coexist with the proposed NextNav deployments.

 (~References pending)